eigdoyr/eigdoyr/README.md

-# hello 👋 i'm ryodgie
+# Hello 👋 I'm Ryodgie
-**`Front-end Developer | Web Designer | Customer Advocate`**
+**`Front-end Developer 🤖 Web Designer 🚀 Customer Advocate`**
 <!--
 **ryodgie/ryodgie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

-I'm a Web Developer and Customer Advocate building my version of the digital world one step at a time.

 I have 7~ years of experience in Business Process Outsourcing.
 I've worked for Publishing company and I've experienced working from front to back office- customer service, escalation resolution, digital and website services.

-Away from the keyboard, I enjoy multiple things like photo-walk, petting dogs, reading good books while having my cup of tea or coffee.
+Away from the keyboard, I like doing photo-walk, petting dogs, reading good books while having my cup of tea or making myself a coffee.

+- 🌱 I’m currently learning: Vue, Nuxt
+- ⚡ Fun fact: I eat apple daily

 ---